-- Two independent air sources (and volume tanks if applicable) to support two divers.

-- Topside secondary air source.

-- · Adequate supply of gasses for the planned dive profile.

 - Two hose groups consisting of:

 - Air hose.

 - Strength member/strain relief.
 (The strength member may be the entire hose assembly, if so designed.)

 - Communications cable.

 - Pneumofathometer hose.

 - One set of air decompression and treatment tables.

 - One control station consisting of:

 - Communication systems.

 - Depth gauges and gas distribution system with the capability to supply and control two divers at the maximum work depth.

-- · Two time-keeping devices.
+- Two time-keeping devices.

 - One basic first aid kit with means of manual resuscitation (pocket mask or others).
 Local regulatory authorities may require

 additional equipment and training

-- Emergency O2 administration kit.
+- Emergency O, administration kit.

 - Two Sets of divers' personal diving equipment consisting of:

 - Helmet or mask.

 - Diver-worn EGS.

 - Weight belt if needed.

 - Protective clothing.

 - Tools as required.

 - Safety harness.

 - Knife.

-- Spare parts as required.
+- · Spare parts as required.

 - Dive sheets, safe practices manual, first aid handbook and written JHA applicable to job.

-4.3.2 SURFACE-SUPPLIED AIR DIVING 0-100 fsw (0 - 30 msw) WITH PLANNED DECOMPRESSION
+4.2.2 SURFACE-SUPPLIED AIR DIVING 0-100 fsw (0 - 30 msw) WITH PLANNED DECOMPRESSION